hanhanwu/readings/ReadingNotes_DMBible.md

 ************************************************************************

-<b>Chapter 6: Mining Frequent Patterns, Associations, and Correlations: Basic Concepts and Methods</b>
+<b>CHAPTER 6: Mining Frequent Patterns, Associations, and Correlations: Basic Concepts and Methods</b>

 Finding frequent patterns plays an essential role in mining associations, correlations, and many other interesting relationships among data.
 Moreover, it helps in data classification, clustering, and other data mining tasks.
 Thus, frequent pattern mining has become an important data mining task and a focused theme in data mining research.

--- BASIC CONCEPTS

 * <b>support</b> and <b>confidence</b> are two measures of rule interestingness, thye respectively reflect the <b>usefulness</b> and <b>certainty</b> of discovered rules.
 For example, a pattern is showing 90% confidence, means high certainty, but only 10% support means it happens rare among all the patterns. <b>Typically, association rules are considered interesting if they satisfy both a minimum support threshold and a minimum confidence threshold.</b>
 * `support(A => B)=P(A U B)`, `confidence(A => B) = P(B|A)`, the probabilities here are calculated among all the trainsactions in the database (D).
 Support s, where s is the percentage of transactions in D that contain A U B; Confidence c in the transaction set D, where c is the percentage of transactions in D containing A that also contain B.